 Job seeking but still jobless for months now?
 Do you sometimes wonder why no one hires you?
 Do you feel rejected because of this?
 Are you frustrated looking for a job?

 The most common reason why people look for a job is to have a source of income.
 When you are seeking for a potential job, are you evaluating yourself and assessing how you can be more successful?
-Maybe there is something wrong with you that you haven’t realized, yet.
+Maybe something is wrong with you that you haven’t realized, yet.
 Every year, try to assess and examine your strengths and weaknesses, work ethics, values, and several other factors.
-There can be some changes you need to make in order for you to get a job.
+There can be some changes you need to make so you can get a job.

 Reasons for Your Job Seeking Fails